Keeping It Simple Italian

 pot with lid

-• Once the wine is reduced down by half, you can add the tuna back into the pan and gently toss into the mixture.
+• Once the wine is reduced by half, you can add the tuna back into the pan and gently toss it into the mixture.

-• Turn off heat and place a lid on it while you cook the pasta.
+• Turn off the heat and place a lid on it while you cook the pasta.

 • Once the pasta is cooked to al dente, reserve one cup of pasta water and drain.

-• Now in the pan that the tuna and sun dried tomatoes are in, add some of the sun dried tomato oil from the jar, the pasta, a little pasta water and toss gently.
+• Now in the pan that the tuna and sun-dried tomatoes are in, add some of the sun-dried tomato oil from the jar, the pasta, and a little pasta water and toss gently.

 closeup of Italian pasta with tuna